Sigma 135-400 at 320mm

 |But they're so cool!|

-In Sarah P. Duke Gardens in Durham, North Carolina, numerous species of bird are habituated to close human approach, so it's a little like an aviary or zoo.
+In a local park, numerous species of bird are habituated to close human approach, so it's a little like an aviary or zoo.
 This heron actually came down to the pond's edge later on (after I got the next image in the gallery) to shamelessly pose even more, rendering the species count in my stock images that much further off balance.